lsh123/stats-rrdb/README.md

 - TCP and UDP servers for queries returning data and fast updates
 - Data blocks cache: only frequently accessed data blocks are loaded in memory
 - Open file handles cache: set open files limit high in the OS and save time on re-opening files all the time
-- (Yet to be implemented) Journal file for data files: never lose your data
+- Journal file: never lose your data

 Why do we need yet another statsd?